0xandee/noirlings-app/packages/noirlings/public/exercises/advanced/hashes/keccak_hash.md

       ```
     description: >-
       Keccak is Ethereum's cryptographic hash function using sponge construction.
-Learn to implement Keccak256 for Ethereum compatibility and understand its role in blockchain applications.
+Learn to use Keccak256 for Ethereum compatibility, understand its unique properties, and implement practical blockchain applications without getting lost in low-level implementation details.

       #### Docs
     docLink: >-